Bigg Boss 13: Dalljiet, Her Ex-Husband Shaleen, Ridhi & Others Among Probable List Of Contestants!

 Shaleen Bhanot

 It has to be recalled that Dalljiet's ex-husband Shaleen Bhanot's name was considered for Bigg Boss 12.
 Even now his name has popped up.
-It has to be seen whether he will be finalised for the show or not.
+It has to be seen whether he will be finalised for the show.
 There are also reports that Shaleen will make a guest appearance in Khatron Ke Khiladi 10.

 Shivin Narang & Karan Patel